Outgoing Student Mobility for Studies

 As a general rule, for distances under 500 km, participants are required to travel by low-emission means of transport.

-5Green Travel; opportunities such as green travel are encouraged for students undertaking mobility to reduce carbon emissions and the environmental footprint of mobility.
-Green travel is defined as travel using low-emission means of transport such as buses, trains or carpooling for the main part of the trip.
+5Under the Green Travel option, students participating in mobility are encouraged to reduce carbon emissions and minimize the environmental footprint of their mobility by choosing environmentally friendly travel alternatives.
+Green travel is defined as travel that uses low-emission means of transportation—such as buses, trains, or carpooling—for the main part of the journey.

 ADDITIONAL GRANT SUPPORT

-1.Those who have a protection, care or shelter decision by the Ministry of Family and Social Services in accordance with Law No. 2828
+1. Those who hold a protection, care, or shelter decision by the Ministry of Family and Social Services in accordance with the Law No. 2828

-2.Students under Law No. 5395 on Child Protection who have been given a protection, care or shelter decision
+2. Students under the Law No. 5395 on Child Protection for whom a protection, care, or shelter decision has been made

-3.Orphan/death pension recipients
+3. Orphan/death pension recipients

-4.Spouses and children of martyrs/veterans and veterans themselves6
+4. Spouses and children of martyrs/veterans and veterans themselves6

-5.Those who have been granted a needy pension to themselves or their family (it is sufficient to submit a document proving that the student has received financial support from institutions such as Municipalities, public institutions and organizations, Ministries, Social Assistance and Solidarity Foundations, General Directorate of Foundations, Red Crescent, AFAD at the time of Erasmus application.
+5. Those who have been granted a social pen sion for indige nt citizens to themselves or their family (it is sufficient to submit a document proving that the student has received financial support from institutions such as Municipalities, public institutions and organizations, Ministries, Social Assistance and Solidarity Foundations, General Directorate for Foundations, Red Crescent, AFAD at the time of their Erasmus application.)

-6.Disabled people with a disability rate of at least 50% documented by the Disability Health Board report in the "Regulation on Disability Assessment for Adults" published in the Official Gazette dated February 20, 2019 and numbered 30692
+6. People with at least 50% disability rate as certified by the Disability Health Board report in the "Regulation on Disability Assessment for Adults" published in the Official Gazette dated February 20, 2019 and numbered 30692

-7.Students whose one of their parents or guardian receives a disabled or needy pension within the scope of Law No. 2022 dated 01.07.1976 on the Granting of Pensions to Needy, Powerless and Destitute Turkish Citizens Over 65 Years of Age and Disabled and Needy Turkish Citizens
+7. Students one of whose parents or guardian receives a social pension for people with disabilities or indigent citizens within the scope of the Law No. 2022 dated 01/07/1976 on the Granting of Pensions to Indigent, Powerless, and Orphaned Turkish Citizens Over 65 Years of Age and to Disabled and Indigent Turkish Citizens

-8.Those who themselves or their 1st degree relatives receive disaster victim assistance from AFAD.7
+8. Those who themselves or their 1st degree relatives receive disaster victim aid from AFAD

 Type of Mobility